Aexreii/git-to-know-me-ae/README.md

 ---

+## 📊 Current Status

+The front-end UI is complete and fully interactive using mock data.
+All screens (Login, Landing, Admin, and Project Detail) are built and styled according to the Neobrutalist theme.
+The initial single-file structure has been successfully refactored into a clean, component-based architecture.

+**The next major phase is to integrate a live backend with Supabase.**

+---

 ## 🎯 Objective

 To develop a **cross-platform portfolio application** (iOS, Android, and Web) using **React Native and Expo Go**.